 Just as the organic evolution of mankind has been slow and gradual, and involved successively the unification of the family, the tribe, the city-state, and the nation, so has the light vouchsafed by the Revelation of God, at various stages in the evolution of religion, and reflected in the successive Dispensations of the past, been slow and progressive.
 Indeed the measure of Divine Revelation, in every age, has been adapted to, and commensurate with, the degree of social progress achieved in that age by a constantly-evolving humanity.

-“It hath been decreed by Us,” explains Bahá’u’lláh, “that the Word of God, and all the potentialities thereof, shall be manifested unto men in strict conformity with such conditions as have been fore-ordained by Him Who is the All-Knowing, the All-Wise. … Should the Word be allowed to release suddenly all the energies latent within it, no man could sustain the weight of so mighty a Revelation.”
+“It hath been decreed by Us,” explains Bahá’u’lláh, “that the Word of God, and all the potentialities thereof, shall be manifested unto men in strict conformity with such conditions as have been foreordained by Him Who is the All-Knowing, the All-Wise. … Should the Word be allowed to release suddenly all the energies latent within it, no man could sustain the weight of so mighty a Revelation.”
 “All created things,” ‘Abdu’l-Bahá elucidating this truth, has affirmed, “have their degree or stage of maturity.
 The period of maturity in the life of a tree is the time of its fruit-bearing. … The animal attains a stage of full growth and completeness, and in the human kingdom man reaches his maturity when the light of his intelligence attains its greatest power and development. … Similarly there are periods and stages in the collective life of humanity.
 At one time it was passing through its stage of childhood, at another its period of youth, but now it has entered its long-predicted phase of maturity, the evidences of which are everywhere apparent. … That which was applicable to human needs during the early history of the race can neither meet nor satisfy the demands of this day, this period of newness and consummation.
 Humanity has emerged from its former state of imitation and preliminary training.
 Man must now become imbued with new virtues and powers, new moral standards, new capacities.
 New bounties, perfect bestowals, are awaiting and already descending upon him.
 The gifts and blessings of the period of youth, although timely and sufficient during the adolescence of mankind, are

 now incapable of meeting the requirements of its maturity.” …